Ready to Study Abroad?

 Our admissions counselors can’t wait to help you!

-Semester students can go from absolute beginner Italian speakers to advanced, all while taking language and subject coursework.
+SAI students enrolled in a semester at SIS can go from absolute beginner Italian speakers to advanced, all while taking language and subject coursework.
 During the first weeks of semester courses, lessons are conducted in a mix of English and Italian and students are given English language readings and supporting materials to ensure that the content is not compromised.
 As students’ linguistic competencies improve, more and more Italian is used and by the end, not only are lessons held in Italian, but also final papers are written in Italian.
-The program is a combination of 9 credits of language courses and 6 – 9 credits of electives.
+The semester program is a combination of 9 credits of language courses and 6 - 9 credits of electives.

 Complete online application